 704 Wins, 11 Cy Young Awards, Greg Maddux and Roger Clemens.

-“I had just come from pitching in front of 20,000 in the College World Series,” Clemens remembers.
-“Three weeks later, I’m in Winter Haven pitching in front of 11 people.
-It’s easy to see who’s heckling you when there are only 11 folks in the crowd.”
+“I had just come from pitching in front of 20,000 in the College World Series.
+Three weeks later, I’m in Winter Haven pitching in front of 11 people.
+It’s easy to see who’s heckling you when there are only 11 folks in the crowd,” he jokes.

-Once called up, Clemens made 20 starts in his rookie season, going 9-4, 4.32 ERA, then had his 1985 season cut short after only 15 starts (7-5, 3.29) submitting to the shoulder labrum operation.
+Once called up, Clemens made 20 starts his maiden season, going 9-4, 4.32 ERA, then had his 1985 season cut short after only 15 starts (7-5, 3.29) submitting to the shoulder labrum operation.

-His intense rehab work -a work ethic that would become a hallmark over his 24-year career- resulted in a spring comeback a mere eight months after the operation.
+His intense rehab -a work ethic that would become a hallmark over his 24-year career- resulted in a spring comeback a mere eight months after the operation.
 In his fourth start of that ’86 season he did something no one had done before —struck out 20.
 More remarkable, he walked no one.

 Watching the historic performance on that cool, windy night from the visitors dugout, Mariners manager Chuck Cottier compared his combination of strike-throwing and power velocity to Sandy Koufax and Bob Gibson.